-Do your best to make a reservation, Brunch & Cake is one of the most popular brunch spots in the city and will be sure to have long waits.
+Do your best to make a reservation.
+Brunch & Cake is one of the most popular brunch spots in the city and is always guaranteed to have long wait times.

 La Dentellière Restaurante

 It was a happy accident that we stumbled into this restaurant on a hungry night out in the Gothic Quarter.
-La Dentellière was a bit more expensive than I normally go for, but all bets are off when your parents are in town.
+La Dentellière was a bit pricer than we normally go for, but all bets are off when your parents are in town.
 We started the meal off with a bottle of Tempranillo, goat cheese, courgette carpaccio, crispy prawn ravioli on top of royal quinoa and Spanish omelette.
 The seafood paella was incredible and, after the appetizers, plenty big enough for four people.

-This restaurant served some of the best tapas I’ve had in my life, but be sure to get there early in the evening.
-They actually have two locations very close to each other, but both are tiny and don’t have anywhere near enough seating to accommodate all the interested tapas-seekers.
+Bodega Biarritz served some of the best tapas I’ve had in my life, but be sure to get there early in the evening.
+They have two locations very close to each other, but both are tiny and don’t have anywhere near enough seating to accommodate all the interested tapas-seekers.

-Bodega Biarritz makes tons of different and delicious tapas every night!
-I would suggest ordering the staff’s choice – that way you get to try a bit of everything.
-It was plenty to feed all four of us with some left over.
+The skilled chefs at Bodega Biarritz make tons of different and delicious tapas every night!
+I would suggest ordering the staff’s choice so you get to try a bit of everything.
+It was plenty to feed all four of us with some left over!
 The restaurant is cash-only, so make sure to hit the ATM before.